jt14den/better-research-software/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: discussion

-### What does open and reproducible research mean to you?
+### What do the terms open and reproducible research mean to you?
 Think about the questions below.
 Your instructors may ask you to share your answers in a shared notes document and/or discuss them with other participants.

-- What do you understand by the words "open" and "reproducible" in the context of research?
+- How would you define the words "open" and "reproducible" in the context of research?
-- How many people or groups can you list that might benefit from your work being open and reproducible?
+- Who might benefit from your work being open and reproducible? *Think about both groups and individuals.*
-- How many times did you wish that someone else's work you came across was more open or accessible to you?
+- Have you wished that someone else's work was more open or accessible to you?
   Can you provide some examples?
+- Have you ever gone back to an old project and struggled to understand what you did or why?
+How did that feel?
+Were you able to find the information you needed?

 ::::::::::::::::::::::::::::::::::::::::::::::::